-Prayer: Lord, I ask that by Your Spirit, You teach me when to give my approval, and when to withhold it.
+Prayer: Lord, I ask that by Your Spirit, You show me when to give my approval, and when to withhold it.
 When you lead me to voice my disapproval, let me see these situations as opportunities to minister Your life-changing truth.
 Teach me how to "speak the truth in love".
 (Ephesians 4:15 NLT) And prepare others' hearts to be receptive to my words.
 Help me to never fear the rejection or anger of others to the point that I disobey You in this area.
 Thank You for filling me with Your supernatural wisdom and strength to follow Your lead in these matters, and to reap the rewards and blessings You have for Your faithful ones!